Angular-Wave/angular.ts/src/core/compile/compile.md

 - @description
 - A shared object between directive compile / linking functions which contains normalized DOM
 - element attributes.
 The values reflect current binding state `{{ }}`.
 The normalization is
-- needed since all of these are treated as equivalent in AngularJS:
+- needed since all of these are treated as equivalent in AngularTS:
 -
 - ```